 Adding Storage Space

-Your home is your castle and its appearance is important.
+Your home is your castle, and its appearance is important.
 Too often though, that castle really lacks the proper space for storage and desperately needs some serious decluttering.
 Cluttered cabinets and closets that are spilling over will leave a formerly clean house looking cramped and unsightly.
 For a small cost, you can add storage spaces to your home and increase your home’s value as a result.
 Whether you’re selling the house or expanding your family, added interior storage is always a bonus and will give those potential buyers even more reason to sign on the dotted line.

 If your home has an attic, you have storage space to spare.
 Attics are generally overlooked when it comes to organizing.
 Building simple shelves and cabinets into your attic can dramatically increase the storage space that you have available.
 Your attic doesn’t have to just look like a giant warehouse – add some shelves and compartments for a fantastic storage solution.

 If your attic is difficult to access, change that factor immediately.
 A drop-down staircase or a ladder that retracts will make getting into the attic much easier and will also be more impressive for prospective buyers.
 Or you can simply downsize on some belongings that you no longer use.
 I know, I know.
 There are just some things of sentimental value that cannot be sold or disposed of.
 However, as the saying goes, “Out with the old, in with the new.”

 When you can gain access to the attic area without a hassle, you will make better use of the storage area available within the attic and it will no longer be a dumping ground for junk – it will be a valid storage space.

 One appealing aspect of your home would be a properly insulated attic.
 If your attic currently isn’t insulated, this should be a priority renovation project.
-Many home owners will want to use their attic as a mini extra living room or reading room, and temperature regulation will be important depending on the season.
+Many homeowners will want to use their attic as a mini extra living room or reading room, and temperature regulation will be important depending on the season.

 The basement can be treated in the same way that you treat your attic.
 Spruce up your basement with cabinets and shelving and you’ll significantly increase your storage space.